LibrePlan/libreplan/doc/src/technical/howto-start-development-with-eclipse.rst

   * Name: LibrePlan
   * Base directory: Choose ``libreplan-webapp`` folder in your workspace
   * Goals: ``jetty:stop jetty:run``
-  * Profiles (optional): ``-userguide,-reports`` (to disable userguide and reports profiles to save compilation time as they are not mandatory to run LibrePlan)
+  * Profiles (optional): ``-userguide,-reports,-i18n`` (to disable userguide, reports and i18n profiles to save compilation time as they are not mandatory to run LibrePlan)
   * Mark the following checkboxes (recommended):

     * Resolve Workspace artifacts